 At last count there were more than 300 places to eat in Boulder, so there is no shortage of options.
 Just walking down Pearl Street will present you with more dining choices than you'll have time to sample.

-The biggest trend in the Boulder dining scene is eating naturally and locally (also called the farm-to-table movement).
+The biggest trend in the Boulder dining scene is eating naturally and locally, the farm-to-table movement.
 Boulder, the birthplace of Whole Foods market, has some of the best organic and natural food in the country.
 Many Boulder organizations—including farms, dairies, ranches, markets and restaurants—embrace the idea of local, seasonal and artisanal cooking.
 Many vegetables, fruits, gourmet cheeses, wines and meat (free-range, naturally raised chicken, lamb, buffalo and beef) are found fresh in the Boulder area—and are available at the twice-weekly farmers market (Wednesday and Saturday).

 Numerous nationally renowned chefs have chosen Boulder, so the dining scene remains lively and delicious.
-Boulder's finest eateries cater to sophisticated, smart palates, and a few of the town's restaurants have made waves on the national culinary scene, including Flagstaff House, Frasca and The Kitchen.
+Boulder's finest restaurants cater to sophisticated, smart palates, and a few of the town's restaurants have made waves on the national culinary scene.

 Don't miss First Bite Boulder: A Local Celebration of World-Class Dining, an annual week-long event in November that lets you taste all of Boulder's best.